 The election of the year is in your hands!

-Here is your chance to choose 6 new doctoral representatives
+Here is your chance vote new doctoral representatives

 The Executive Board develops the strategic framework for RS PLUS and subsequently makes final decisions on incoming funding applications.
 It's doctoral members – the new candidates – represent your interests.